labbsr0x/covid19-remote-work/README.md

 - **OpenVPN Server**: One isolated instance for each client, running in Docker containers https://github.com/flaviostutz/openvpn-server)
 - **Virtual Box Virtual Machine creator**: a service that builds one VirtualBox image per client tied (certificate) to the respective OpenVPNServer and is configured to act as a router at the users office.
 - **Object Storage**: service to store the generated Virtual Machine so the user can download anytime by knowing this unique URL
+- **IP/Nickname agent**: an executable program that runs on each of the office desktops, get its local IP address and prompts for a identification **Nickname** of that machine and sends this information to the **Backend** so it can keep a database of locals Nicknames and IPs and generates RDP clients for download by the user, simplifying the remote desktop use, without needing to know IP address or something like that
 - **Customer Service**: Organize FAQ, KB, Video, Chat and phone to assist the staff who are having difficulty performing the steps